osiam/server/registration-module/README.md

 # Change password mechanism
 The change password mechanism has also multiple steps.

-For the integration in your app you need to define a client side mechanism for calling the registration module's HTTP API and to receive the user requests.
-The user agent will not directly speak with the registration module.

 There is no HTML form available yet and must be provided by the client.

 First of all the user has to indicate on client side that he lost his password.
 Then the client will send a request to